 Rugby Half Marathon

-NHS Test and Trace will be in operation at this event.
+NHS Test and Trace will be in operation at our events.
 Participants will be required to complete a health declaration prior to arrival and to check-in where possible using the NHS COVID-19 app (available to download in advance for iOS or Android).
-Any information obtained will be held for 21 days after the event only and will not be used for any other purpose.
-Participants may not be permitted on site if they fail to follow this process, the full requirements for which will be communicated to all pre-registered participants in the week prior to the event.
+Any information obtained will be held for 21 days after an event only and will not be used for any other purpose.
+Participants may not be permitted on site if they fail to follow this process, the full details of which will be communicated in the week leading up to an event.

 One-way navigation and social distancing signage will be present on site to facilitate adherence to official guidance.
 Queue markers must be observed at all times and sanitisation stations used as frequently as necessary.